Question:

 - Always check the accuracy of the results and summaries.
 RAG tools like the research assistant can sometimes misinterpret sources.
 For example, a source might be referenced in the summary, but the interpretation may be incorrect.

 - You can't ask for specific source types, like peer-reviewed articles, or ask for results for a specific time period in your initial question.
-You can instead use the filter options to search by resource types and dates.
+Use the filter options to search by resource types, peer-review status and dates.

 Links & Files